ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 All of these issues could be mitigated with a good tool.
 But not the last one!

-**There are no such tools**.
-At least, among well known ones.
+**Lack of tools**.
-I've looked at tens (or even maybe hundreds) tools, and none of them is close enough to the described functionality.
+I've looked at tens of the most popular task management tools, and none of them is close enough to the described functionality.
 I've even had to [create one](https://github.com/ahitrin/SiebenApp) by myself.
 It allows for understanding the concepts described here but still lacks a lot of important features.
 But if you only need to evaluate the ideas I've described here, it may help you.